Amazon Brand Story Feature

 Brand ASIN modile example

-We’ve got some tips ahead to make your brand stories really pop.
+We’ve got some nice examples and tips ahead to make your brand stories really pop.

 Tips for Better Amazon Brand Stories

-Not all amazon brand stories are created equal.
-The best ones we’ve seen combine a few of these tips to attract customers and tell their tale.
+Not all Amazon brand stories are created equal.
+The best ones we’ve seen combine a few of these tips to attract customers and tell their story.

 Our tips to create a better brand story on Amazon: